 The menu spans small plates, signature dishes, rice and noodles, classics, two tasting menus, and dessert.

-- Beef Carpaccio: Thinly sliced filet topped with peanuts, crispy shallots, Thai basil, mint, perilla, and a zesty lime vinaigrette.
-Beautifully balanced and full of umami.
+Highlights from our table were the, beef carpaccio and octopus skewers.
+The beef carpaccio is comprised of a thinly sliced filet topped with peanuts, crispy shallots, Thai basil, mint, perilla, and a zesty lime vinaigrette.
+It was eautifully balanced and full of umami.
 We paired it with crispy taro chips—a perfect combo.
+The octopus skewers were tender, chargrilled octopus with lemongrass sate, Vietnamese coriander, and green chili dipping sauce — bright, flavourful, and well executed.

 We also tried the soft shell crab lettuce wraps — though I found the batter a bit too thick.
 A crispy prawn version is also available.
+And the garlic noodles — made with egg noodles, garlic butter, Parmigiano, and a slow-poached egg — are for serious garlic lovers.

 The Wagyu pho, one of just two soup options at dinner, features rare wagyu, smoked wagyu cheek, bone marrow, a slow-poached egg, and a 24-hour beef broth, served with rice noodles and house-made condiments for custom spicing.

-Drinks: We enjoyed the Tropical Spritz — a refreshing mix of gin, Aperol, prosecco, tropical fruit and lime soda.
+For our cocktails, we enjoyed the Tropical Spritz — a refreshing mix of gin, Aperol, prosecco, tropical fruit and lime soda.
 Other fun cocktail options include the Lychee Passionfruit, Tamarind Sour, Mango Margarita, and Ca Phe Martini.

 Dessert tip: We loved the Three Layer Dessert, a longtime favourite.
 Think French toast meets Vietnamese indulgence — pandan sticky rice cake, coconut condensed milk ice cream, strawberry red bean purée, and mung bean streusel.
 Unique and delicious.